Breadcrumb

 Why It Is Done

-- Coronary artery disease with stable angina.
+- Have coronary artery disease with stable angina.

-- Heart failure.
+- Have heart failure.

 Examinations and Tests

-- Resting electrocardiogram (EKG or ECG), a test that measures the electrical signals that control the rhythm of your heartbeat.
-The graph that shows the results is called an electrocardiogram.
-A resting ECG will sometimes show if more extensive testing is needed before you start an exercise program.
+This test measures the electrical signals that control the rhythm of your heartbeat.
+A resting ECG will sometimes show if more testing is needed before you start your exercise program.

-- Ambulatory electrocardiogram (Holter monitoring test), which monitors the electrical activity of your heart while you go about your usual daily activities.
+This test monitors the electrical activity of your heart while you go about your daily activities.
 Many heart problems occur only during certain activities, such as exercise, eating, sex, emotional stress, bowel movements, or even sleeping.
-A continuous recording is much more likely to detect any abnormal heartbeats that occur during these activities.
+A continuous recording is much more likely to find any abnormal heartbeats that occur during these activities.

 Risks